DaBoombus/frontend-challenger/README.md

     - What do you think about the challenge we presented you

- When you are ready to submit push your changes to a branch named after you.
+ When you are ready to submit do a pull request on [this repository](https://github.com/PaymentRails/frontend-challenger).

  If you have any question contact Julien Prugne <julien.prugne@paymentrails.com>

  Thanks and good luck.